 The development of a trusting relationship between the student and the mentor is the key to a successful experience.
 Designed to meet specific learning outcomes, career mentoring is educationally rich, is tied to the curriculum, and helps students connect what they’re learning in school with the workplace.

-Career mentoring is one activity in the continuum of authentic work-based experiences provided to all students engaged in career-related programs or course of study in New York City schools.
+Career mentoring is one activity in the continuum of authentic work-based experiences provided to all students engaged in career-related programs or course of study in New York City Public Schools.

 *In New York State, this includes certified work-based learning coordinators and others who facilitate, arrange and support work-based learning activities for students.